 4. Could you please describe one of the most exciting projects you are working on right now?

-Though magnetic skyrmions show great promise as nanoscale data processing elements, they’re not the easiest to work with.
-In fact, till recently magnetic skyrmions were previously observed only at low temperatures.
+Though magnetic skyrmions show great promise as nanoscale data-processing elements, they’re not the easiest to work with.
+In fact, till recently magnetic skyrmions were observed only at low temperatures.
 Therefore, our initial efforts on this topic focused mostly on establishing and tailoring their room temperature properties in thin films.
 Recently we have been exploring their electrical behavior within device configurations compatible with large-scale fabrication.
-Eventually, we hope to realize electrical detection, or ‘reading,’ and electrical manipulation, or ‘writing’ of skyrmions in such devices.
+Eventually, we hope to realize electrical detection, or ‘reading’ of skyrmions, and electrical manipulation, or ‘writing’ of skyrmions, in such devices.
 The seamless integration of diverse capabilities—such as materials development, device fabrication and electrical characterization—required for them to work is challenging and yet exciting.

-5. What are some of the industrial/social implications of your research?
+5. What are some of the industrial or social implications of your research?
 Who will benefit from the findings?

 Our research aligns with broader efforts in the field of spintronics.
 Spintronic technologies are commercially used in hard disk drives and magnetic memory.
 Future discoveries from spintronic research could enable new computing architectures, in addition to low power device operation at extremely fast speeds.
 Such devices could help us achieve energy-efficient computing platforms.